BrettDrawsStuff/Nanoid2.0/README.md

 On power-up Nanoid plays `boot.wav`, connects to WiFi, syncs time, fetches weather, and settles into its idle animation.

 ### Talking to Nanoid
-1. **Hold the BOOT button** for 2.5 seconds — the confused face appears indicating listen mode
+1. **Hold the button** for 2 - 3 seconds — the confused face appears indicating listen mode
 2. **Speak** your message
 3. **Release the button** — Nanoid thinks (confused face + thinking sound)
 4. The response scrolls up the screen while a chatter sound plays